DESIGNING MUSICAL INTERACTIONS

 John F. Dyer, Paul Stapleton and Matthew Rodger (2015) Sonification as Concurrent Augmented Feedback for Motor Skill Learning and the Importance of Mapping Design, Open Psychology Journal, 8.

-DOCUMENTATION OF ARTS-BASED RESEARCH
+DOCUMENTATION OF PRACTICE AS RESEARCH

 Paul Stapleton (2008) Dialogic Evidence: Documentation of Ephemeral Events, Body Space and Technology Journal, 7:2, Brunel University.